Bau District

 Bau District is a district of Tailevu Province, Fiji.
+According to the 2017 census, the district had a population of 30,965 inhabitants.

 It is coextensive with Bau Island, the traditional fiefdom of the Vunivalu of Bau, generally considered the most senior chiefly title in Fiji.
-The tikina makawa of Bau consists of Bau, Dravo, Namara, Namata, and Nausori.
+The tikina makawa of Bau consists of Bau, Dravo, Namara, Namata, and, partly, Nausori.